|

 If they don't, you might be best to look elsewhere.
 The great thing about wedding photography is there are numerous suppliers to choose from, so you are bound to find someone who matches your style and takes the kind of shots you'll end up loving.

 The larger wedding photography studios will have several photographers, so check and see which one will be doing your wedding and make sure you see their work!
 We've all heard stories about booking a larger studio photographer only to end up with the apprentice for some or all of the day.
-That's why smaller operators can be a better option: you know exactly who you get on the day, you've seen their work only, and the level of service is often a lot higher as you only deal with this one person.
+That's why smaller operators can be a better option: you know exactly who you get on the day, you've seen only their work in display albums, and their level of service is often a lot higher as you only deal with this one person.

 Look for

-accreditations, awards, memberships and other forms of industry association.
+accreditations, awards, memberships and other forms of professional industry association.

 A good business will be a member of one or more of these.
 In Australia

-at the highest level there is the AIPP (Australian Institute of Professional Photographers), but there are also industry associations like the ABIA.
+at the highest level there is the AIPP (Australian Institute of Professional Photographers), but there are also industry associations like the ABIA.....although be careful of some "accreditations" as it can often take little more than paying a joining fee to become part of some associations!
 As well, check the education

 and training your photographer has had, as there are a range of education